Board of Directors, AFSP Illinois

 Board Treasurer Michael Bushman (he/him): Writing about mental health challenges, including his own struggles with depression and with suicide ideation as a teenager, inspired Mike Bushman to begin volunteering for AFSP-Illinois several years ago.
 Since then, Mike has regularly presented AFSP programs and staffed outreach tables.
 In 2018, he joined the Chicagoland Community Out of the Darkness Walk Committee.
 Mike is an author/writer focused on mental health and political challenges.
 His memoir/novella Suicide Escape highlights what he has learned as an adult that he wishes he had understood as a struggling teen.
 He is currently writing a book about a loss survivor couple who turned the pain of losing their only son into a successful youth development program.
 Mike has helped develop and facilitated research training programs for suicide attempt survivors.
 He volunteers for other mental health and youth development programs and regularly speaks about mental health issues.
 Mike previously worked as a corporate communications executive and congressional staff leader.
 He earned his bachelors in journalism from the University of Illinois at Urbana-Champaign and a Master’s Degree in Business Administration, with honors, from the University of Chicago.
 Mike currently serves as the Treasurer of the Board.

-Board Secretary Edmond Yomtoob, Psy.D. (he/his/him): When Dr. Yomtoob lost his mother to suicide over thirty years ago, there was little, if nothing, available to help him with his grief.
+Board President Edmond Yomtoob, Psy.D. (he/him): When Dr. Yomtoob lost his mother to suicide over thirty years ago, there was little, if nothing, available to help him with his grief.
 Years later, after completing his Doctorate in Clinical Psychology, he became one of the founding members of the Illinois Chapter of AFSP.
 In addition to his role as Illinois Chapter President (which he served for 10 years), he conducted the only support group for LGBTQ+ survivor of suicide loss, became a member of the National Loss and Healing Counsel, as well as a member of the training team for Suicide Bereavement Support Group Facilitators (which he continues to this day).
 Dr. Yomtoob also helped initiate The National LGBTQ+ Taskforce.
 After a ten-year hiatus, he is very excited about returning to the Board with vigor and enthusiasm.
 He currently works in private practice providing individual therapy.

 Beth Morrison (she/her): Beth Morrison served as the Director of Wellness and Health Promotion Services at Southern Illinois University, Carbondale.
 Beth was the program coordinator for the Garrett Lee Smith Campus suicide prevention grant that SIUC received fall semester, 2016.
 Beth implemented suicide gatekeeper trainings at SIU and she is a certified QPR (Question.
 Persuade.
 Refer.)
 Instructor.
 Beth introduced the Koru Mindfulness meditation class at SIUC and is a certified Koru Mindfulness Teacher.
 She is currently a PhD student in the Department of Public Health’s Health Education Program at SIUC.
 Beth received her Master’s Degree in Educational Psychology and is a Licensed Clinical Professional Counselor and Nationally Certified Counselor.
 Beth is currently a Trauma Instructor for SIUC’s Trauma Fellowhip program where she provides training on trauma informed treatments and assessments.
 Beth has provided over 15 years of mental health services in the community and the Department of Corrections.
 Beth worked in the field of crisis management for over 5 years, and Beth currently operates a private practice, “One Life Counseling & Mindfulness Studio” in January, 2020 where she provides individual and couples counseling part time.
 Beth is passionate about the field of suicide prevention after losing two cousins and childhood friends to suicide.
 Beth believes in the power of hope and the need to increase suicide prevention efforts and mental health treatment in Illinois, and nationwide.
 She currently serves as the President.